functional-promises/functional-promises/README.md

 This library is aimed at supporting a specific **Function Chaining technique** (using composition).

-There are many names for this pattern.
+There are many names for this general pattern.
 Including Composition Pipeline and Promise Chain.
 The emphasis here is a seamless async/sync Developer Experience.
 I call this pattern a `Functional River` - your `data` is the _water_, and your `functions` describe its _path_ or riverbed.

 ### Advantages